 Key Stage 3

 In art, students complete an introductory project based on learning fundamental knowledge, skills and techniques and learning about different artists.
-In textiles/graphics, students complete an ugly doll project, including designing the packaging and advertising material.
+In textiles, students will design and develop an ugly doll, using a variety of hand embroidery stitches to decorate their fabric.
 In food technology, students complete a project studying and making food from around the world.
 In resistant materials, students design and make a battleship using a variety of materials and techniques.

 Homework at Key Stage 3

 Students in art are set homework on a weekly basis with a one week deadline.
-In DT students are set homework according to the homework timetable.
-Homework may be research or design-based.
+In DT students are set homework projects to work on over a number of weeks.

 Key Stage 4

-In year 10, students studying their GCSEs complete either one or two projects before beginning their controlled assessment.
-This includes a mechanical animals project in art, a natural forms project in textiles and a number of advanced mini projects in product design using different materials and skills.
-In food, students continue to develop their understand of food preparation and nutrition using advanced techniques.
+In Year 10, students studying their GCSEs complete either one or two projects before beginning their controlled assessment.
+This includes a mechanical animals project in art, a natural forms project in textiles and a number of advanced mini projects in product design, using different materials and skills.
+In food, students continue to develop their understanding of food preparation and nutrition using advanced techniques.
+In photography, students complete an introductory project before starting an extended project on unusual portraits.

-In year 11, GCSE Product Design students complete their controlled assessment projects before beginning revision for the exam.
+In Year 11, GCSE Product Design students complete their controlled assessment projects before beginning revision for the exam.
 Projects are chosen by the students and a high level of independence is expected.
-In food students focus on their non exam assessment work including making three meals in three hours and various revision topics.
-In art students complete their controlled assessment on a theme of their choice before starting their final exam project in January.
+In food, students focus on their non-exam assessment work, including making three meals in three hours and various revision topics.
+In art, photography and textiles, students complete their controlled assessment on a theme of their choice before starting their final exam project in January.

 Homework at Key Stage 4